Mariners drop series to Astros after losing 11-4 Wednesday

 The Astros scored twice more in the eighth inning, and the Mariners were out of rallies.

-“We got the bases loaded a couple of times and we did some good things to hang in there, but not enough today to win this series,” Servais said.
+“We got the bases loaded a couple of times, and we did some good things to hang in there, but not enough today to win this series,” Servais said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.